 Ernest Hemingway House and Museum

 As a history lover, I absolutely had to stop by the Ernest Hemingway House and Museum.
 The house is where most of Hemingway’s famous pieces were written.
 You’ll notice one feature of the house that is unique to the area.
 Ernest Hemingway’s house has a pool, which was quite costly to build at that time.
-The penny Hemmingway pressed to the patio signifies that it took his last penny to build.
+The penny Hemingway pressed to the patio signifies that it took his last penny to build.

 The museum features antique furniture, a typewriter, and a collection of art owned by the writer and his family.
-It also home to Hemmingway’s famous polydactyl (six-toed) cats.
+It is also home to Hemingway’s famous polydactyl (six-toed) cats.
 According to the legend, these polydactyl cats are descendants of Snow White, a cat given to Hemingway by a sea captain he befriended.

 Key West Lighthouse and Keeper’s Quarters Museum